-We completed a business acquisition during the six months ended June 30, 2014 which was not material to our consolidated financial statements.
+We completed a business acquisition in May 2014 which was not material to our consolidated financial statements.
 The aggregate cash consideration paid, net of cash acquired, was \$14.9 million.
-Of the total consideration transferred, we allocated \$3.3 million to goodwill and \$17.4 million to acquired intangible assets.
+Of the total consideration transferred, our preliminary allocation to goodwill and acquired intangible assets is \$3.4 million and \$17.4 million, respectively.
 The intangible assets acquired will be amortized over their estimated useful lives of approximately 10 years.